SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 [video src="https://videos.softuni.org/hls/javascript-basics/00.Introduction-to-Programming/EN/interactive-JS-PB-intorduction-to-programming-10-Console-Based-JavaScript-Program-example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Let's look at a simple program that takes **an amount of money in U.S. Dollars (USD)** - an integer converts it into **Euro (EUR)** multiplying it by the exchange rate and prints out the obtained result.
+Let us look at a simple program that takes **an amount of money in U.S. Dollars (USD)** - an integer converts it into **Euro (EUR)** multiplying it by the exchange rate and prints out the obtained result.

 This is a program of 3 consecutive commands: